Oriana Bandiera

 Imran Matin

-Imran Matin leads BIGD with an intent to transform the organisation into a globally-recognized centre for rigorous research on policy and development interventions.
+Imran Matin leads BIGD with the intent to transform the organisation into a globally-recognized centre for rigorous research on policy and development interventions.
 Matin provides strategic direction and oversees strategy implementation for advancing BIGD’s mission; expands and nurtures critical stakeholder relationships; and is responsible for the overall management of human, financial, and physical resources.

-Matin is a Visiting Fellow of the Suntory and Toyota International Centres for Economics and Related Disciplines (STICERD) at the London School of Economics and Political Science (LSE).
+Dr. Matin is a Visiting Fellow of the Suntory and Toyota International Centres for Economics and Related Disciplines (STICERD) at the London School of Economics and Political Science (LSE).
 He additionally serves as the Country Director of the International Growth Centre (IGC) in Bangladesh.
-Martin holds a PhD in Economics from the University of Sussex, UK.
+He holds a PhD in Economics from the University of Sussex, UK.

 Barbara Petrongolo

 Barbara Petrongolo is a Professor of Economics at the University of Oxford and a Professorial Fellow at Nuffield College.
-She is Director of the CEPR Labour Economics Programme and Research Associate at the Centre for Economic Performance of the London School of Economics.
-She previously held positions at Queen Mary University of London, the London School of Economics, the Paris School of Economics and the University of Carlos III (Madrid).
+She is the Director of the CEPR Labour Economics Programme and Research Associate at the Centre for Economic Performance of the London School of Economics.
+She previously held positions at the Queen Mary University of London, the London School of Economics, the Paris School of Economics, and the University of Carlos III (Madrid).
 She is currently managing co-editor of the Economic Journal.
 Her primary research interests are in labour economics.
-She has worked extensively on the performance of labour markets with job search frictions, with applications to unemployment dynamics, welfare policy and interdependencies across local labour markets.
-Her work also researches the causes of gender inequalities in labour market outcomes, in a historical perspective and across countries, with emphasis on the role of employment selection mechanisms, structural transformation, and interactions within the household.
+She has worked extensively on the performance of labour markets with job search frictions, with applications to unemployment dynamics, welfare policy, and interdependencies across local labour markets.
+Her work also researches the causes of gender inequalities in labour market outcomes, from a historical perspective and across countries, with emphasis on the role of employment selection mechanisms, structural transformation, and interactions within the household.